Posted on Leave a comment

 4. Add lion’s mane and stir again.

-5. Finish with milk if desired and enjoy slowly.
+5. Finish with milk if you like and enjoy slowly.

 The Perfect Pair